nejyeah/DeepPicker-python/README.md

     python train.py --train_type 2 --train_inputDir '../extracted_data' --train_inputFile 'molecule_A.pickle;molecule_B.pickle' --particle_number 10000 --model_save_dir '../trained_model' --model_save_file 'model_demo_type2_molecule_A_B'

-After finished, the trained model will be saved in **'../trained_model/model_demo_type2_molecule_A_B'**.
-The model was trained by 2 different molecules, each contributes 5,000 positive training samples.
+After finished, the trained model will be saved in file **'../trained_model/model_demo_type2_molecule_A_B'**.
+The model was trained by two kinds of molecules, each contributes 5,000 positive training samples.

 ### 3.3 Train Type 3
+Before we do the iterative training, we need the pick the particles based on previous trained model.
+Suppose we have done the picking step in Section 3.
+Then we can train a new model based on the picked results.
+Options for training model based on pre-picked results:

+    --train_type, 3, specify the training type
+    --train_inputDir, string, specify the input directory of the micrograph files --train_inputFile, string, specify the input file of the pre-picked results, like '/PICK_PATH/autopick_results.pickle' --particle_number, value, if the value is ranging (0,1), then it means the prediction threshold.
+If the value is ranging (1,100), then it means the proportion of the top sorted ranking particles.
+If the value is larger than 100, then it means the number of top sorted ranking particles.

+run the script `train.py`:

+    python train.py --train_type 3 --train_inputDir '/media/bioserver1/Data/paper_test/trpv1/test/' --train_inputFile '../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle' --particle_size 180 --particle_number 10000 --model_save_dir '../trained_model' --model_save_file 'model_demo_type3_trpv1_iter1_by_molecule_A_B'

+After finished, the trained model will be saved in file **'../trained_model/model_demo_type3_trpv1_iter1_by_molecule_A_B'**

+### 3.4 Train Type 4
 Options for training:

-    --train_type, 3, specify the training type
+    --train_type, 4, specify the training type
     --train_inputFile, string, specify the input `.star` file, like '/${YOUR_PATH}/classification2D.star' --particle_size, int, the size of the particle --particle_number, int, the default value is -1, so all the particles in the `classification2D.star` file will be used as training samples.
-It was set to 10000 in our paper.
     --model_save_dir, string, specify the diretory to save the model.
     --model_save_file, string, specify the file to save the model.

 run the script `train.py`:

-    python train.py --train_type 3 --train_inputFile '/media/bioserver1/Data/paper_test/trpv1/train/trpv1_manualpick_less.star' --particle_size 180 --particle_number 10000 --model_save_dir '../trained_model' --model_save_file 'model_demo_type3'

-After finished, the trained model will be saved in **'../trained_model/model_demo_type3'**.

-### 3.4 Train Type 4
-Before we do the iterative training, we need the pick the particles based on previous trained model.
-Suppose we have done the picking step in Section 4.
-Then we can training a new model based on the picked results.
-Options for training the model based on pre-picked results:

-    --train_type, 4, specify the training type
-    --train_inputDir, string, specify the input directory of the micrograph files --train_inputFile, string, specify the input file of the pre-picked results, like '/PICK_PATH/autopick_results.pickle' --particle_number, value, if the value is ranging (0,1), then it means the prediction threshold.
-If the value is ranging (1,100), then it means the proportion of top sorted ranking particles.
-If the value is larger than 100, then it means the number of top sorted ranking particles.

-run the script `train.py`:

-    python train.py --train_type 4 --train_inputDir '/media/bioserver1/Data/paper_test/trpv1/test/' --train_inputFile '../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle' --particle_size 180 --particle_number 10000 --model_save_dir '../trained_model' --model_save_file 'model_demo_type4_trpv1_iter1_by_molecule_A_B'
+    python train.py --train_type 4 --train_inputFile '/media/bioserver1/Data/paper_test/trpv1/train/trpv1_manualpick_less.star' --particle_size 180 --particle_number -1 --model_save_dir '../trained_model' --model_save_file 'model_demo_type4'

-After finished, the trained model will be saved in **'../trained_model/model_demo_type4_trpv1_iter1_by_molecule_A_B'**
+After finished, the trained model will be saved in **'../trained_model/model_demo_type4'**.

 ## 4. Picking
 Picking the particles based on previous trained model.